scramjs/johnny-five-elements/README.md

 # What's Next?

 Here are the things we are working towards.
-If you would like to contribute, open up an issue with the name of an item that is not being worked on and we'll have it assigned to you:
+If you would like to contribute, open an issue with the name of an item that is not being worked on and we'll have it assigned to you.
+An item is already being worked on if there is a check next to `Active development by`:

 - [ ] Accelerometer component
   - [ ] Active development by: